Sonic Rush: Development

 The music was primarily composed by Hideki Naganuma of Jet Set Radio fame.
 Additional music was composed by the game's sound director Teruhiko Nakagawa, along with Masayoshi Ishi and Hiroyuki Hamada of T's Music.
 Composing the music was a challenge for Naganuma, who had to work under the limitations of the Nintendo DS' sound chip.
+The final boss music in the soundtrack, "Wrapped in Black," used audible excerpts from Malcom X's "Message to the Grass Roots" speech.

 Sonic Rush introduced Blaze, who has become a recurring character in the series.
 Blaze appeared for the second time in Sonic the Hedgehog in 2006, and then in Sonic Rush Adventure, the sequel to Sonic Rush, and numerous other games.

 Reception

 Sonic Rush was released on November 15, 2005, in North America; November 18 in Europe; and November 23 in Japan.
 It was the ninth best-selling DS game of December 2006.
 It sold 360,000 copies in Europe from March 2006 to March 2007.
 The game received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 300,000 copies in the United Kingdom.